open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Because of API-SDK separation, the `Meter` implementation ultimately determines how metrics events are handled.
-The specification's task is to define the semantics of the event and describe standard interpretation in high-level terms.
+The specification's task is to define the semantics of the events in high-level terms, so that users and implementors can agree on their meaning.
 How the `Meter` accomplishes its goals and the export capabilities it supports are specified for the default SDK in the (Metric SDK specification WIP)[#WIP-spec-issue-347].

 The standard interpretation for `Meter` implementations to follow is given so that users understand the intended use for each kind of metric.
-For example, a Counter instrument supports `Add()` events, and the standard interpretation is to compute a sum.
+For example, a Counter instrument supports `Add()` events, and the default implementation is to compute a sum.
 The sum may be exported as an absolute value or as the change in value, but regardless of the exporter and the implementation, the purpose of using a Counter with `Add()` is to monitor a sum.
-Counters were used in the example because they require almost no introduction.
 A detailed explanation for how to select metric instruments for common use-cases is given below, according to the semantics defined next.

 ### Purpose of this document